-The department has issued a general instruction regarding wearing apron and head gears at the time of cooking and serving of mid day meal by the cook-cum-helpers.
+A general instruction has issued by the department regarding wearing apron and head gears at the time of cooking and serving of mid day meal by the cook-cum-helpers.

 Apron & Scarf have been provided to all the Cook-cum-Helpers from the MME fund of the scheme.
 Accordingly, all cook-cum-helpers are wearing head gears and apron at the time of cooking and serving of meals.